 FAQ

 My gluten-free cones have a big hole in the bottom at the point.
-So how do I keep ice cream from dripping throughout the cone?
+So, how do I keep ice cream from dripping throughout the cone?
 Plug it with a mini marshmallow!

 Storage

-It is crucial you let air get to the waffle cones and keep them uncovered.
+You must let air get to the waffle cones and keep them uncovered.
 I lay my gf cones out on a baking sheet or plate and keep them on the counter in my kitchen.

 Gluten Free Waffle Cones